luismarques/qemu/docs/opentitan/pyot.md

 ### Special test sections

-Each test section may have up to three special subsections that may be used to execute arbitrary
+Each test section may have special subsections that may be used to execute arbitrary commands:
-commands:

 * `pre` subsection contains commands to execute before QEMU is executed.